spinler/phosphor-state-manager/redundant-bmc/README.md

 However if the sibling still does have a heartbeat, then redundancy will be disabled with the reason being a sync failure.

+## Interacting with the sync daemon on the Passive BMC

+Similar to the active BMC, the passive BMC also has to issue a full sync.

+It will start the full sync, which also starts the background sync, using the same sequence as the active BMC when:

+- The `RedundancyEnabled` property from the active BMC changes to true
+- The active BMC heartbeat starts:
+  - If redundancy is not enabled at this point, nothing will happen.

+Background sync will be stopped when:

+- The `RedundancyEnabled` property changes to false
+- The active BMC heartbeat stops.
+- The `SyncEventsHealth` property changes to critical.

+If background sync hits a failure and the health changes to critical, redundancy will not be disabled.
+The sync will explicitly stopped and then it would just be restarted next time a full sync is done.
+It will do the same 5 second wait the active BMC does to see if the heartbeat has stopped, meaning most likely the active BMC either died or was rebooted.

 ## Allowing Failovers

 Even when redundancy is enabled, there are periods when failovers will not be